-The compact nature of this jig and precisely balanced weed guards help anglers fish this in the heaviest of cover, great when you need to decrease your bait size and trigger bass to eat when faced with adverse fishing conditions like cold fronts, or post frontal weather patterns.
+The compact nature of this jig and precisely balanced weed guards help anglers fish this in the heaviest of cover, which is great when you need to decrease your bait size and trigger bass to eat when faced with adverse fishing conditions like cold fronts, or post-frontal weather patterns.

 The compact and slim design while being smaller actually allows the jig to sink faster than larger jigs, giving you better bottom contact in current situations, as well as better contact to cover.

-Swim jigs are my personal favorite jig and are made specifically for well, swimming.
+Swim jigs are my personal favorite jigs and are made specifically for, well, swimming.
 Straight retrievals with pauses and pops, bouncing them off of structure and timber or stumps and hang on.